Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • Reel or scissors

-How to Test the Strength of Your Packaging: 3 Checks Before Shipping
+How to Test the Sturdiness of Your Packaging: 3 Checks Before Shipping

-1. Close the box completely with H-shaped tape.
+1. Seal the box completely using the H-shaped tape pattern

-3. Gently shake from left to right, then back and forth.
+3. Gently shake from side to side, then back and forth

 Expected result: